 \subsection{Missing transverse energy}

 Some of the most interesting signatures at the LHC involve dark matter particles.
 From cosmological constraints we know that dark matter definitely interacts gravitationally and that it cannot carry electromagnetic or color charges.
 Weak interactions are allowed because of their limited reach.
-It turns out that a weakly interacting particle with a mass around the electroweak scale typically give the observed relic density in the universe.
+It turns out that a weakly interacting particle with a mass around the electroweak scale typically gives the observed relic density in the universe.
 This is called the \underline{WIMP miracle} .
-It it the reason why in modern TeV-scale model building every model (and it's dog) predict a stable WIMP.
-From supersymmetry we know that this is not hard to achieve: all we need is a $\mathbb{Z}_2$ symmetry, \ie a \underline{multiplicative quantum number} for (a sector of) newly introduced particles.
-In supersymmetry this is called $R$ parity, in little-Higgs models $T$ parity, and in extra dimensional models Kaluza-Klein parity.
+It it the reason why in modern TeV-scale model building every model (and its dog) predict a stable WIMP.
+From supersymmetry we know that this is not hard to achieve: all we need is a $\mathbb{Z}_2$ symmetry to induce a \underline{multiplicative quantum number} for a sector of newly introduced particles.
+In supersymmetry this is called $R$ parity, in little-Higgs models $T$ parity, and in extra-dimensional models Kaluza--Klein parity.

 At the LHC we typically produce strongly interacting new particles, provided they exist.
-If a conserved dark matter quantum number exists we will always produce them in pairs.
+In the presence of a conserved dark matter quantum number exists we will always produce them in pairs.
 Each of them decays to the weakly interacting sector which includes a stable dark matter agent.
-On the way, the originally produced particles have to radiate quarks or gluons to get shed their color charge.
+On the way, the originally produced particles have to radiate quarks or gluons to shed their color charge.
 If in some kind of cascade decays they also radiate leptons or photons those can be very useful to trigger on and to reduce QCD backgrounds, but this depends on the details of the weakly interacting new physics sector.
-The decay steps ideally are two body decays from on-shell particle to on-shell particle, but they do not have to be.
+The decay steps ideally are two body decays from on--shell particle to on--shell particle, but they do not have to be.
 What we therefore look for is jets in association with pairs of only weakly interacting, hence invisible particles in the ATLAS and CMS detectors.